 1) What is IACUC?

 The Institutional Animal Care and Use Committee of UMCES is a committee of scientists, non scientists, and a veterinarian that must approve all research to be conducted using live fish, amphibians, or reptiles.
 The committee consists of a scientist Chair, scientist members from Horn Point and Appalachian Lab, one administrator, one representative of the community not affiliated with UMCES, and a veterinarian.
 The IACUC is charged with ensuring that all research involving vertebrates satisfies requirements set by the federal government.
-Details of the UMCES IACUC as well as the identities and affiliations of the committee members can be found at http://www.umces.edu/about/iacuc.
+Details of the UMCES IACUC as well as the identities and affiliations of the committee members can be found on MYUMCES Animal Care and Use Policies.

 2) When do I need IACUC approval to conduct my research?

-If you are working with any vertebrate and the study involves anything beyond simple field observation, you must obtain IACUC training and approval of the research PRIOR TO starting the research.
+If you are working with any vertebrate you must obtain IACUC training and approval of the research PRIOR TO starting the research.
 A good rule of thumb is if you will be bringing live vertebrates into the laboratory or restraining or physically touching or using an instrument to touch a live vertebrate in the field or laboratory, you must obtain IACUC approval.
 If you are only observing vertebrate animals from a distance, if you are working with only non-living specimens, or if your work involves only invertebrates, IACUC approval is not required.
 UMCES is only authorized to conduct research with the following vertebrates: fish, amphibians, reptiles.
 Manipulative studies of birds and mammals cannot be approved by the UMCES IACUC, although non-invasive field studies on these taxa are permitted if approved by the IACUC.

 3) IACUC training: